As you discover more about WordPress, you may occasionally come across something called a blogroll.

 Link Relationship XFN

-Link Relationship (XFN) – XFN stands for XML Friends Network – lets you define your relationship to the linked person.
-For example, if you have a professional relationship with Stephen O’Malley and you link to his blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) lets you define your relationship with the linked person.
+For example, if you have a professional relationship with Matilda Silva and you link to her blog, you would probably tick co-worker or colleague.

 XFN relationships are optional for WordPress links.
-You can leave everything in this section blank and all of your links will work just fine.
-XFN makes your links more understandable to some websites and search engines that use this information.
+You can ignore this section and all your links will work just fine.
+Defining relationships with XFN makes your links more understandable to some websites and search engines that use this information.

 rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
-The rel attribute specifies a relationship between the current document and the linked document.
+The rel attribute defines what relationship exists between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, enter nofollow into this field.
-Other ‘rel’ attributes include author, index, start, help, etc.
+Other ‘rel’ attributes include author, index, help, start, etc. Separate multiple ‘rel’ keywords with spaces.

 Advanced

-The last section of the Add New Link’ screen lets you enter Advanced features for your links (some themes will ignore this.
-You can leave the fields in this section blank unless there’s a good reason to use them) …
+The last section allows you to specify Advanced features for your links (some themes will ignore this.
+You can leave the fields in this section empty unless there’s a good reason to use them) …

-- Image Address: Lets you specify an image to be displayed with the link.
-To use this feature, add the URL of where the image is located and make sure that your image is small (around 16×16 like a favicon).
+- Image Address: Specify an image to be displayed with the link.
+To use this feature, add the URL of your image and make sure that your image is small (around 16×16 like a favicon).

-- RSS Address: If your theme allows it, the RSS feed associated with the link will be displayed next to your links.
+- RSS Address: If your theme allows it, the RSS feed associated with the link can be displayed next to your links.

 When you have finished adding your new link information, click on the Add Link button to update your link settings …